Body-Alhoha/pyobfuscator/README.md

 # pyobfuscator

-Proof of concept python obfuscator made in less than n hour and a half using the `ast` and `astor` Python packages
+Proof of concept python obfuscator made in less than an hour and a half using the `ast` and `astor` Python packages